Information for Performers

 - This festival presents artists who best maintain their allegiance to their traditional roots.

 Selection of performers is made by a core group of music specialists with input from national and regional music specialists and a community advisory committee.

 Traditional artists who meet the festival criteria are encouraged to direct inquiries, CDs, & press kits to:

-Patrick Power, Great Lakes Folk Festival
+Molly McBride, Great Lakes Folk Festival

 Street performing or busking is the practice of performing in public places for gratuities.
 The practice dates back to antiquity and happens all over the world.
 Some famous individuals who have been street performers at some point in their life – sometimes just for fun – are Benjamin Franklin, Sting, Bruce Springsteen, the classical violinist Joshua Bell, and Guy Laliberté, the founder of Cirque du Soleil.
 Musicians, jugglers, acrobats, clowns, balloon artists, mimes, chalk artists, break dancers, and puppeteers are common street performers in the Great Lakes region.

 The Great Lakes Folk Festival welcomes unscheduled performances by street performers.
 We recognize that those performances have a long history with the Festival and add to the overall festival atmosphere.
 However, the relationship between the Great Lakes Folk Festival and street performers must be one that benefits both parties economically and artistically, honors the artists who have been invited to perform and demonstrate at the festival, and provides a good experience for Festival attendees.
 In 2011, the Great Lakes Folk Festival initiated a system for ensuring those positive outcomes.

 Location and Scheduling